Clinics & Services

 Coronary Heart Disease and Stroke Clinics

-Diabetic checks assess all aspects of your diabetic care.
+Diabetic checks assess all aspects of your diabetic care, to request an appointment click here.

 We run these clinics annually, before ‘flu season starts.
 Vaccination against seasonal ‘flu is recommended for people aged over 65 and those in “at risk groups”, which includes: anyone over 6 months of age with chest problems; people with chronic heart, kidney and liver disease; the immuno-suppressed; diabetics; pregnant women, and; carers however, this does change slightly each year.
 You can find out more about 'Flu here.